Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 When people go on a low-FODMAP diet, they usually just eliminate high-FODMAP foods and focus on low-FODMAP foods, such as carrots, green beans, arugula, mint, basil, pepper, olive, pumpkin, tomato, potatoes, sweet potatoes, cucumber, zucchini, Swiss chards, lettuce, radishes, parsnip, sprouts, kale, collard greens, lemon, lime, kiwi, grapes, papayas, strawberries, raspberries, blueberries, melon, pineapples, tangerines, eggs, meats, fish, brazil nuts, chestnuts, butter, bone broth, seafood, quinoa, millet, rice, walnuts, and pine nuts.

-However, because the carnivore diet is naturally free from all plant-based foods, including both high- and low-FODMAP foods, and meat does not contain FODMAPs so it is a naturally low-FODMAP diet.
+However, because the carnivore diet is naturally free from all plant-based foods, including both high- and low-FODMAP foods and meat does not contain FODMAPs, it is a naturally low-FODMAP diet.
 Therefore, if you have problems with FODMAPs, going on a Carnivore Diet may improve all your FODMAP-related issues.

 On the other hand, we must note that the low-FODMAP diet is usually only used for 2 to 6 weeks.
 This is enough time for your gut to repair and reset itself.

-After that, over the next 8-to-12-week period, people can slowly reintroduce higher FODMAP foods and as long as they continue following a healthy diet, they should have no problem eating at least some higher FODMAP foods.
-While the carnivore diet is naturally low in FODMAPs and can help those with digestive issues, we don’t know if there is a benefit of following this diet long-term.
+After that, over the next 8-to-12-week period, people can slowly reintroduce higher FODMAP foods, and as long as they continue following a healthy diet, they should have no problem eating at least some higher FODMAP foods.
+While the carnivore diet is naturally low in FODMAPs and can help those with digestive issues, we don’t know if there is a benefit to following this diet long-term.

 High in Protein